The Nub Theory Explained

 Male nub.
 (Confirmed by The Nubologists.)

-A developing male nub varies at different gestations, the gender will usually be easier to predict if the nub is seen to be imaging at 30 degrees or higher in relation to your baby's spine.
+A developing male nub varies at different gestations, the sex will usually be easier to predict if the nub is seen to be imaging at 30 degrees or higher in relation to your baby's spine.

 The most common boy nub is usually shown with 'stacking', this is seen as a white blob or a shadow sitting above the white line which indicates developing penis with developing scrotum underneath.
 Stacking or a rising nub is what gives the angle for a male fetus.